Gertjan423/index_test_course/chapter4.md

 *** =sct

---- type:VideoExercise lang: xp: skills: key:9d80408e9b
+--- type:VideoExercise lang:r xp: skills: key:ad1ab397e5
 ## Defining the keys
 dplyr gives you a lot of control over how you join rows in data sets.
 You can rely on dplyr to match up rows automatically, select a subset of keys to join on, or specify a join between keys that have different names.

 *** =video_link

---- type:MultipleChoiceExercise lang: xp: skills: key:563db4b092
+--- type:MultipleChoiceExercise lang:r xp: skills: key:bbad89b727
 ## Which keys?
 Which keys will dplyr join on if you set by = "NULL" (the default)?

 *** =instructions